mreider/am/agilemarkdown-project/integrate-pendulum.md

 If you can haack pendulum, it would be interesting to add a button to sync.

+So we could have three new buttons next to the current "new file" button - sync, new story, new idea.

 ## Comments

 @falconandy - let me know if this is crazy or not - or if you have other ideas